OverZealous/gulp-cdnizer/README.md

 Type: `String`
 Default: null

-If provided, this is the directory to look for bower components in.
+If provided, this is the directory to look for Bower components in.
 If not provided, cdnizer will attempt to look for the `.bowerrc` file, and if that is not found or does not specify a directory, it falls back to `'./bower_components'`.

 Once the directory is determined, the script will look for files in `<bowerComponents>/bower.json` or `<bowerComponents>/.bower.json` to try to determine the version of the installed component.